ivoryjlew-oss/-interviewlens/README.md

 ## Tech Stack

 - Pure vanilla HTML, CSS, and JavaScript — no frameworks, no build step
+- Web Speech API for voice input (Safari on iOS, Chrome on desktop)
 - Supports Claude, OpenAI (GPT), Google Gemini, Mistral, and DeepSeek
 - Progressive Web App (PWA) with service worker for offline support
 - Google Fonts for typography
-- Hosted on GitHub Pages
+- Hosted on GitHub Pages at <https://ivoryjlew-oss.github.io/Phorya/>

 -----